MarcoIeni/release-plz/docs/src/github/trigger.md

 Release-plz doesn't need to trigger further workflow runs to release your packages.
-However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you need to use one of these workarounds:
+However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you need to use one of the following workarounds.

 ### Trigger workflow manually

-To run `on: pull_request` workflows, manually close and reopen the release pull request.
+To run `on: pull_request` workflows you can manually close and reopen the release pull request.

 ### Use a PAT